-Your doctor may have prescribed Murelax for another reason.

-Ask your doctor if you have any questions about why Murelax has been prescribed for you.
+Your doctor may have prescribed this medicine for another reason.
+Ask your doctor if you have any questions about why it has been prescribed for you.

-Murelax contains the active ingredient oxazepam, as benzodiazepine.
+Serepax contains the active ingredient oxazepam, a benzodiazepine.
 It is thought to work by acting on the brain chemicals.

-In general, benzodiazepines such as Murelax should be taken for short periods only (for example 2 to 4 weeks).
-Continuous long-term use is not recommended unless advised by your doctor.
+In general, benzodiazepines should be taken for short periods only (for example 2 to 4 weeks).
+Continuous long term use is not recommended unless advised by your doctor.
 The use of benzodiazepines may lead to dependence on the medicine.